brunopittini/PL-0-Compiler/README.md

 # PL-0-Compiler
-Introduction of pl0
-Pl0 is similar to the general-purpose programming language Pascal.
+PL/0 is similar to the general-purpose programming language Pascal.
 It serves as an example of how to construct a compiler.

 To compile the Pl/0 Compiler using gcc: